Rasperised/Interactive-Geriatric-Games/unity/TargetBall/VerticalVersion/README.md

 ---

 ### Controls
-- **Distance Sensor:** Move the arm closer to or further from the sensor to control the ball’s vertical position
+- **Distance Sensor:** Grab the handle on the arm movement rehabilitation device and move it up and down to control the ball’s vertical position

 ---